radu-marin/milestone-6-k8s/README.md

 OBS: other modules are not constructed yet (WIP)

 ### JENKINS
-- check jenkinsfile (WIP) used for deployment
+- check [jenkinsfile](https://github.com/radu-marin/milestone-6-k8s/blob/main/Jenkinsfile (WIP) used for deployment
 ***